 Eco Gifts for Bird Lovers

-Know someone who loves their garden and watching for feathery visitors?
+Know someone who loves watching for feathery visitors?

 You can find a range of environmentally-friendly food for garden visitors at HedgeBuddies.
 They’ve gone to a great deal of trouble to source the most eco-friendly packaging for their products.

 Eclectic Minx makes these amazing bird sculptures by hand using fabrics which are reclaimed, vintage or destined for landfill.

 Eco Gifts for a Declutterer

 If you know someone who is decluttering and trying to simplify their life by removing all the unnecessary stuff we all gather, think of giving them a virtual gift that helps the planet without the physical footprint.

 In addition to their range of other eco-friendly gifts, the Woodland Trust offers virtual gifts that that support their conservation work, making wonderful feel-good presents without the clutter.